zeynepkurtulus/Wayfare-Backend/API_DOCUMENTATION.md

 It allows users to:
 - Retrieve all routes created by the authenticated user
 - View route summaries and basic information
 - Access personal travel planning history
-- Get place images for each activity in the daily itinerary
+- Get stored place images for each activity in the daily itinerary (images are stored during route creation for optimal performance)

 **Response:**
 ```json